fork/craft-akamai-invalidator/README.md

 Assign cache tags to pages and invalidate them on click/save.

+## Features

+-   Assigns a cache tag based on the entry ID to each response
+-   Assigns the `Last-Modified-At` header to each response
+-   Automatically invalidates the cache tag of an entry on save
+-   Invalidate the whole website via the `all` cache tag
+-   Add individual cache tags to pages via PHP

 ## Requirements

-This plugin requires Craft CMS 4.4.7.1 or later, and PHP 8.0.2 or later.
+This plugin requires Craft CMS 4.4.7.1 or later, and PHP 8.1 or later.

 ## Installation

-You can install this plugin from the Plugin Store or with Composer.

-#### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “akamai-invalidator”.
-Then press “Install”.

-#### With Composer

 Open your terminal and run the following commands: